-Following you can find some guidelines to make sure, that travelling by public transport in South Tyrol becomes a pleasure for you and your four-legged friend.
+Following you can find some guidelines to make sure that travelling by public transport becomes a pleasure for you and your dog

 Principally dogs are carried by public transport in South Tyrol, if the required space is available so that other passengers are not disturbed.
 Don't forget the EU pet passport!